Brownies that are good for you? Yes, they exist… and here they are!

 5In a separate large mixing bowl, stir together the ground flaxseed and water with a wooden spoon until well-combined.

 6Add the mashed avocado, almond milk, melted chocolate mixture, and vanilla extract, and mix again thoroughly.
-(If using optional JJ Virgin Sprinkles or monk fruit, add it now.)
+(If using optional monk fruit, add it now.)

 7Add dry ingredients from the small mixing bowl to the larger bowl of wet ingredients and combine well, then stir in the remaining half cup of dark chocolate chips; add walnuts now if using.